(for He who effectually worked for Peter in his apostleship to the circumcised effectually worked for me also to the Gentiles),Galatians 2:8(NASB)

 May we so grow in grace and walk in spirit and truth, that the Spirit of God may work effectually through us, for His praise and glory – in the place where God has chosen to plant us.

-Heavenly Father, thank You for the ministries of Peter and Paul and for all those whom You have used to pen the scripture.
-Thank You for those that have helped and encouraged me in my own Christian walk and I pray that I may carry out the work You have prepared for me to do, to Your greater praise and glory – this I ask in Jesus name AMEN.
+Heavenly Father, thank You for the ministries of Peter and Paul.
+They both had specific, distinct, yet complimentary callings from You, and they were both faithful to help and encourage those You had called them to minister to.
+I thank You for those that have helped and encouraged me in my own Christian walk, and likewise, I pray that I may carry out the work You have prepared for me to do.
+May everything I do be to Your glory and to bring more to a saving knowledge of Christ.
+This I ask in Jesus' name, AMEN.